We’re entering an accumulation block.

 Sleep, nutrition, and regeneration are the keys to success in this strength block.
 They must be placed at the highest priority if you want to maximize the benefits of EDT.

 Rest reduction increases fatigue and leads to technique and strength decay.
-Our goal is to make our clients and athletes better, not tired.
+Our goal is to make our clients better, not tired.

 * A note on why we track your progress *